 Get more information about Barbados taxi rentals.

-It’s not too difficult to find a reputable limousine company to get around the island.
-If you want a luxurious start to your holiday, a limousine might just be the way to go!
+It’s not too complicated to find a reputable limousine company to get around the island.
+If you want a luxurious start to your holiday, a limo might just be the way to go!

 Get contact details from our recommended Barbados Limousines.

-These government-owned buses run frequently on a schedule and can be caught from any bus stop, as well as from the bus terminals.
-They are painted the national colours of blue with a horizontal yellow stripe.
+These government-owned buses frequently run on a schedule and can be caught from any bus stop, as well as from the bus terminals.
+They have painted the national colors of blue with a horizontal yellow stripe.

-The island’s bus stops are clearly marked ‘To City’ (towards Bridgetown) and ‘Out of City’, so that you can gauge which direction you are heading in.
+The island’s bus stops are marked ‘To City’ (towards Bridgetown) and ‘Out of City,’ so that you can gauge which direction you are heading in.

-The standard bus fare is $2 BBD and it applies to any single/one-way trip on these buses, as well as on the privately-owned ZR vans and mini buses detailed below.
+The standard bus fare is BBD 2, and it applies to any single/one-way trip on these buses, as well as on the privately-owned ZR vans and minibusses detailed below.

 Tip: The bus drivers do not carry money, so you must pay your fare with the correct change.